UGSDW/ugsdw.github.io/_posts/2022-09-21-worker-power-edition-3.md

 transphobic behavior from mailroom supervisors.
 The College did nothing.
 They only took action to protect their own image after we returned in protest — backed by 250+ rallying students.
 Instead of a real solution, I was subjected to a grueling Title IX procedure that reduced me to tears multiple times.
 Without a grievance procedure in place and options for real recourse, I felt like I had no choice but to quit.
 We need a strong grievance procedure and real recourse so that we can ensure that when student-workers are not treated fairly, conditions actually change."

+*Worker Power is by the workers, for the workers.
+Read your copy front to back and contact us for submissions!*